 Financial markets have recently experienced significant price and volume fluctuations that have particularly affected the market prices of equity securities of public entities and that have, in many cases, been unrelated to the operating performance, underlying asset values or prospects of such entities.
 Accordingly, the market price of the REIT Units may decline even if the REIT's operating results, underlying asset values or prospects have not changed.
 Additionally, these factors, as well as other related factors, may cause decreases in asset values that are deemed to be other than temporary, which may result in impairment losses.
 As well, certain institutional investors may base their investment decisions on consideration of the REIT's environmental, governance and social practices and performance against such institutions' respective investment guidelines and criteria, and failure to meet such criteria may result in limited or no investment in the REIT Units by those institutions, which could materially adversely affect the trading price of the REIT Units.
 There can be no assurance that continuing fluctuations in price and volume will not occur.
-If such increased levels of volatility and market turmoil continue for a protracted period of time, the REIT's operations could be materially adversely impacted and the trading price of the REIT Units may be materially adversely affected.
+If such increased levels of volatility and market turmoil continue for a protracted period of time, the REIT's operations could be materially adversely affected.